iBehave-CADRE/BIT-Boy/README.md

 # BITboy

-A handheld oscilloscope and behavior setup debugger for neuroscientists.
+A handheld oscilloscope and behavioral setup debugger for neuroscientists.
 Your every-day companion for trouble shooting and setting up experimental instruments.

-Read and write analog as well as digital signals with ease.
+Read and write both analog and digital signals with ease.
 Check continuity in electronic circuits with the continuity checker.
 It can be used as a handheld oscilloscope or connected to your pc on a desk for higher resolution.

 General disclaimer: Our BITboy is designed to work in a range of 0-5V and will take damage if connected to higher loads.
 Therefore, please be careful.
 We are planning a future version with overvoltage protector.